Bogstag/HumanActivityRecognitionUsingSmartphones/README.md

 2. Download the run_analysis.R file in your working directory and run it in any R command shell or Rstudio session.

 3. It should create a txt file called tidydata.txt in your working directory.

+# Codebook
+See in CodeBook.md what changes the script does and som more information about the tidy data set.